lavendarqueen/Social-Network-API/README.md

 ## Description

 Social-Network-API is an API for a social network that uses a NoSQL database so that the website can handle large amounts of unstructured data.
 I built this project because I wanted to learn how to use a database with unstructured data.
-I learned how to use compass and Insomnia to check and manipulate the Mongo database.
+I learned how to write queries and run validation.

 ## Table of Contents (Optional)